How to Quit Drinking Soda in 10 Simple Steps

 Likewise with the sugar cravings remedies.
 If you are taking them twice or three times a day, you could try reducing down to once or twice.

 They are always best taken with the meal where know you are most likely to be hungry again a few hours afterwards.
 I’d probably recommend staying with chromium for a while, perhaps just once a day, since it’s so effective at diminishing cravings.

-2 Weeks to Stop Drinking Soda
+2 Weeks to Stop Drinking Soda for Good

-Also please share this soda replacement plan with your friends.
-Making this change is one of the most important things a soda drinker could do for their health.
+Also please share this plan for quitting soda with your friends.
+Making this change is one of the most important things a soda drinker could do for their wellness and wellbeing.